cjustinobi/unstoppable-healthy-street/Unstoppable-domain-resolution.md

-# Healthy Street
+# Tip The Best

-This demonstrates how to use Unstoppable Domain to authenticate users on a Food vendor application
+This application allows us to send tip to your favourite food vendor

 # Project Code